Retrieval-Augmented Agentic Rubric Generation for Reliable Medical Response Evaluation: Experiments

 \subsubsection{Clinical Intent Alignment (CIA)}

+To rigorously evaluate the clinical coverage of generated rubrics against expert-authored standards, we introduce the Clinical Intent Alignment (CIA) metric, formulated as a fine-grained textual entailment task.

-We assess clinical coverage by comparing $R$ against expert-authored gold keypoints $G = \{ g_i \}_{i=1}^{|G|}$. we employ an LLM-based judge to verify semantic presence.
-For each gold keypoint $g_i$, the evaluator determines whether the underlying medical intent is effectively captured by the generated criteria in $R$.
-The CIA score is defined as
+We decompose the expert-authored gold rubrics into a set of indivisible, self-contained atomic constraints, $G = \{ g_i \}_{i=1}^{|G|}$.
+We employ an LLM-based judge to verify the presence of each constraint within the generated rubric $R$.
+Treating the entire generated rubric $R$ as the premise and each gold constraint $g_i$ as the hypothesis, the judge determines whether $R$ entails $g_i$.
+The CIA score is defined as:

-where $\mathcal{V}$ denotes the LLM verification function.
-The indicator function equals 1 if the judge confirms that the rubric contains the specific clinical concept described in $g_i$ (regardless of phrasing variations), and 0 otherwise.
+where the indicator function $\mathbb{1}$ equals 1 if the LLM judge confirms that the generated rubric $R$ entails the gold constraint $g_i$, and 0 otherwise.